Travel Credit Cards

 Are there any alternatives to travel credit cards?

-Using a travel credit card is one of the best options for foreign travel; however, they're not your only option.
+Using a travel credit card is one of the best ways to spend abroad; however, there are other options.

 Digital bank accounts

-Some challenger banks, which are new banks with a digital approach, won't charge you fees when you use your account abroad.
-This can be really handy, especially if you haven't got the best credit rating and cannot get a travel credit card.
+Some challenger banks, new banks with a digital approach, won't charge you fees when you use your account abroad.
+This can be really useful, especially if you haven't got the best credit rating and cannot get a travel credit card.

 Using a debit card from a digital bank account when abroad is more straightforward than using a credit card because it removes the need to repay a balance, making your money easier to manage.

 Not all challenger banks will be fee-free, so be sure to check.
-Many challenger banks will also offer near-perfect exchange rates, but make sure that yours does before using it aboard.
+Many digital banks will also offer near-perfect exchange rates, but make sure yours does before using it aboard.

 Cash

-Always get your foreign travel money in advance of your trip because you'll get the best exchange rates when you order your cash online.
+Always get your foreign travel money before your trip because you'll get the best exchange rates when you order your cash online.
 You’ll avoid having to pay expensive fees that are common when exchanging currency at the airport.

 Prepaid travel cards